raghavchadha23/Projects-Portifolio/README.md

 Welcome!
 This repository showcases my main academic and personal software projects.
 Each project includes a README with the objective, technologies used, architecture overview, and demo screenshots.

-> 🔒 The **source code for all projects is private** to protect academic integrity.
+> 🔒 The **source code for all projects is private** to protect integrity.
 > To review a specific project, please email me at [raghav.chadha25@gmail.com]
-> Include your GitHub username and the project name, and I’ll grant you access.
+> Include your GitHub username and the project name, and I’ll grant you access in cases such as a recruiter/manager review.

 ---